89 Main St., Suite 4, Montpelier, VT 05602

 Intitiated by GMWEA board member Ryan Peebles and presented in coordination with VRWA and NHWPCA, the travelers enjoyed a rare, close-up view of one of the 20th century’s most challenging and successful environmental improvement projects -- and earned 2 TCHs.

 Serving 2.3 million people in 43 Boston-area communities, Deer Island is the largest waste water facility in New England and the second or third largest (depending on the criterion) in the US.
 Its average influent flow of over 300 mgd and maximum storm-influenced flow of over 1,280 mgd are accommodated while discharging consistently clear effluent through its 24-foot diameter, deep-ocean, gravity-fed 9.5-mile outfall tunnel.
 A total of 5,000 miles of sewer pipe serves the facility.

 Completed in 2001, this mammoth plant replaced two aging and inefficient primary-only, near-shore discharge facilities.
 In design and construction, it reflects the desire to minimize environmental impacts, of every kind, on Massachusetts Bay.
 Its renewable energy systems, for example, provide more than half of the island’s electricity through a combination of methane biodigesters, wind turbines, solar power, and hydro-electric generation.

-A tour will be provided by plant process engineering staff.
-Adding a deep insider’s knowledge, they will tentatively be accompanied by their former colleague, Charlie Tyler, who retired from the plant in 2017 after over 25 years of involvement in planning, design, construction, start-up, and process operations there.
+The tour was guided by plant process engineering staff.
+Adding a deep insider’s knowledge, they were accompanied by their former colleague, Charlie Tyler, who retired from the plant in 2017 after over 25 years of involvement in planning, design, construction, start-up, and process operations there.

-The Vermont DEC has confirmed that tour participants will receive 2 TCHs (for the tour, but not the bus ride!).
+The Vermont DEC aawarded tour participants 2 TCHs (for the tour, but not the bus ride!).